hitaspdotnet/nft-enforced-royalty/README.md

 This is a new type of NFT to enforce traders to payback royalties.
 It's written for TonTech challenge about new NFT Standard to solve the problem related to royalty.

-In this new type, the item has a `granted` label, and if the item is traded outside of the collection, it will receive an ungranted label.
+In this new type, the item has a `exclusive` label, and if the item is traded outside of the collection, it will receive an non-exclusive label.
 Therefore, owners have the freedom to manage their NFT in any way they like.
-But they will be banned from the future services of the creator (Staking, etc) and their item will be labeled as **Unsupported By Collection**.
-In order to transfer intellectual property (when `ungranted_transfers = 0`), the transaction must contain value more than royalty at mint's time (roylty * mint pric)
+Based on this label, collections decide how to provide them with future service (Staking, etc) and their item will be labeled as **Unsupported By Collection**.<br/>
+To transfer intellectual property (when `ungranted_transfers = 0`), the transaction must contain value more than royalty at mint's time *(roylty * mint pric)*. <br/>
+To transfer intellectual property (when `ungranted_transfers > 0`), the transaction must contain value more than the result of multiplying the number of transactions in compensation *(ungranted_transfers * compensation)*.

 This is the main goal, but in addition to this, we can use the pressure lever to trade through collection and payback royalties: